Encourage. Equip. Empower.

 The agronomist, Michelle, attended an agroforestry workshop in Uganda and is now sharing climate-smart practices with farmers in Burera.

-Every piglet, every seed, every woman trained is because of your faithfulness.
-You’re helping families move from surviving to thriving—cultivating hope one piglet, one seed, and one woman at a time.
+Every piglet, every seed, every woman trained helps families move from surviving to thriving.
+Burera is cultivating hope one seed, one piglet, and one woman at a time.

 A donation of $150 helps provide medicine and vaccinations for the pigs and salaries for the day laborers.